shriharivish/shriharivish.github.io/_projects/12_project.md

 The innovative setup of the tea vending machine incorporates a vertically movable filter that descends into the tea-making chamber, housing various components such as tea leaves, masala, sugar, water, and milk containers.
 Different pipes channel their contents into a funnel connected to the filter, initiating the tea-making process.
 The filter, once inside the container, facilitates proper heating of all ingredients.
 After 3-4 minutes, the filtering unit ascends, leaving only used tea leaves behind.

-The machine's operation is orchestrated by a microcontroller, ensuring precision at each stage.
-From pumping water and regulating temperature to adding tea leaves, sugar, and masala with servo motors, the entire process is automated.
-The innovative aspects of the solution include the preparation of authentic tea, enhancing taste appeal.
-Moreover, the cost-effectiveness of the machine, to be priced at Rs.
-3500, makes it accessible to middle-class families and beyond.
-Its widespread applicability caters to individuals from various demographics, including bachelors, couples, and the elderly, providing homemade tea with minimal effort.

-The impact of the solution extends to addressing prevalent issues in the tea consumption landscape.
-It tackles the wastage of time and energy in manual tea preparation, health concerns related to vending machine tea, dissatisfaction with taste, and the absence of affordable and user-friendly household vending machines.
-By automating the tea-making process, the solution aligns with the preferences and lifestyles of a large section of modern society, aiming to revolutionize the tea consumption experience for millions.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/iic_filter.png" title="Filter" class="img-fluid rounded z-depth-1" %}